[Written by Rohit Kumar – IRS officer 2016 Batch. Alumnus: IIT, Delhi (B.Tech)]

 Gone are the days when preparation for UPSC exam used to be seen as a five-year plan strategy.
-Those were different times, when level of competition expected quite deeper knowledge and given the vastness of syllabus though required a lengthier duration for a good attempt.
-But now we have the luxury of change of time.
+Those were different times when the level of competition expected quite deeper knowledge and given the vastness of syllabus though required a lengthier duration for a good attempt.
+But now we have the luxury of a change of time.

-The entire examination process have undergone a tectonic shift in terms of patterns, UPSC syllabus and nature of competition in just last few years.
-The three levels of examination expects different skills at each level.
-Prelims tests your awareness and coverage of syllabus in detail along with the grip over factual contents and ability to memorise things.
+The entire examination process has undergone a tectonic shift in terms of patterns, UPSC syllabus, and nature of competition in just last few years.
+The three levels of examination expect different skills at each level.
+Prelims test your awareness and coverage of syllabus in detail along with the grip over factual contents and ability to memorize things.

-Mains being the real hurdle poses tremendous challenges for any aspirant to test knowledge, writing skills, speed, creativity and perseverance to say the least.
+Mains being the real hurdle poses tremendous challenges for any aspirant to test knowledge, writing skills, speed, creativity, and perseverance to say the least.
 Personality test to go by the name analyses your suitability for the challenge called civil services.
-It’s not everyone cup of tea to master all this skills in a short period of time.
-It takes time but with the right strategy, the duration from preparation to success can definitely be minimised.
+It’s not everyone cup of tea to master all these skills in a short period of time.

 Again, it does not matter how long you study unless you know how to study and what to study along with knowing well what not to study.
-Once we know what all are expected of us, the next big issue to address is how to accomplish the target efficiently and effectively.
 Eventually, it all comes down to time management of which efficiency is an important aspect.